 Business Tools and Utilities Used to HubSpot

 A lot about the tech stack behind Salesforce itself is not public knowledge, but one can figure out a lot from the assortment of tools the company is known to use.

-The primary focus, as with all large-scale projects that support thousands of users in real time, is scalability.
+As with all large-scale projects that support thousands of users in real time, the primary focus is scalability.
 Then comes usability on a multitude of platforms, including web browsers and native mobile applications.
 And, of course, data storage and security are pivotal, given the number of contacts and deals users store in their Salesforce accounts.